 Fraud, misrepresentation and other claims

-As explained in Section VI (i), there are different ways for the contracting parties to seek the nullity of the contract.
-This Section addresses fraudulent representation, which gives rise to a remedy to seek to rescind and avoid enforcement of the contract, whereas fraudulent representation as a remedy to seek damages is addressed in Section VIII.
+As explained in Section VI.i, there are different ways for the contracting parties to seek the nullity of the contract.
+This Section addresses fraudulent representation that gives rise to a remedy to seek to rescind and avoid enforcement of the contract; fraudulent representation as a remedy to seek damages is addressed in Section VIII.

-A fraudulent misrepresentation enables a person who has been induced to enter into a contract as a result of an untrue statement made dishonestly to seek the nullity of the contract.
-By way of this remedy, the victim of a misrepresentation is entitled to recover payments made under a contract and thus be placed in the position in which he, she or it would have been in had the contract never been entered into.
+Fraudulent misrepresentation enables a person who has been induced to enter into a contract as a result of an untrue statement made dishonestly to seek the nullity of the contract.
+By way of this remedy, the victim of misrepresentation is entitled to recover payments made under a contract and, thus, be placed in the position in which he or she would have been in had the contract never been entered into.

-Under Spanish Contract Law, there are several remedies available for the parties when a contract has been breached, which are not necessarily linked to a particular kind of breach.
-As a general rule, each party can opt for the remedy they consider to be most appropriate to protect their rights and interests, as there is no legal rule on preference in remedies under Spanish Law.
-In fact, the claimant can also bring joined actions on a subsidiary basis (for example, the claim can rely on specific performance and, if impossible, on damages).
+Under the Contract Law, there are several remedies available for the parties when a contract has been breached that are not necessarily linked to a particular kind of breach.
+As a general rule, each party can opt for the remedy they consider to be most appropriate to protect their rights and interests as there is no legal rule on preference in remedies under Spanish law.
+The claimant can also bring joined actions on a subsidiary basis (e.g., the claim can rely on specific performance and, if impossible, on damages).

 i Specific performance

 The parties are allowed to claim specific performance of the contract.
-This remedy usually seeks an order from the court requiring a party to either do or refrain from doing something (for example, the handover of the house which has been purchased through the contract signed by the parties).
+This remedy usually seeks an order from the court requiring a party to either do or refrain from doing something (e.g., the handover of the house that has been purchased through the contract signed by the parties).